Kame-Ry/GatherSystemInfo_Powershell/README.md

 # GatherSystemInfo.ps1

-This PowerShell script collects detailed system information for a specific room location and device.
-It's designed to retrieve and log various system details including the system model, device type, hardware specifications, OS details, and performance metrics.
-The information is saved in a log file for further analysis or documentation purposes.
+This PowerShell script collects comprehensive device information for site audits and inventory management.
+It prompts users for additional details such as the device location, owner, and a brief description, and then gathers extensive system and hardware data.
+The collected information—including system type, brand, model, operating system details, performance metrics, drive storage, network adapters, and IP addresses—is exported as a CSV file for easy analysis and documentation.

 ## Features

+User Input Prompts:

+    - Choose the save location (USB drive if available or current directory).
-- Prompt for room location and device information.
+    - Enter device location (e.g., Room 101, Lab A), owner, and description.

+System & Hardware Information:

-- Collect system model, device type, and hardware specifications.
+    - Identifies device type (Desktop or Laptop), brand, and model.
+    - Retrieves operating system details (caption and version) and last boot time.
+    - Calculates detailed system age based on BIOS release date.
+    - Gathers RAM size, CPU information, and current CPU usage.

+Storage & Network Details:

-- Retrieve OS details and performance metrics.
+    - Formats drive storage details including total space, used space, and usage percentage.
-- Log the gathered information in a structured format.
-- Format and display storage, RAM, OS, and performance information.
+    - Retrieves active network adapter information and associated IP addresses.

+Data Export:

+    - Exports all collected data to a CSV file (SiteAudit_DeviceInfo.csv) in the chosen save location.

 ## Requirements

     - Windows PowerShell 5.1 or newer.
     - Administrative privileges may be required to access certain system information.

 ## Usage

     1. **Start PowerShell:** Open PowerShell with administrative privileges.
     2. **Execute the Script:** Navigate to the directory containing the script and run:

-    ```powershell
     .\GatherSystemInfo.ps1
-    ```

     3. **Enter Required Information:** When prompted, enter the room location and device information.

-## Script Functions Overview

-- **`Format-SystemModel`**: Formats the system model information for easy reading.
-- **`Get-FormattedSystemAge`**: Calculates and formats the age of the system based on the BIOS release date.
-- **`Format-StorageInfo`**: Formats storage device information including used space, free space, and used percentage.
-- **`Format-RAMInfo`**: Gathers and formats RAM specifications.
-- **`Format-OSInfo`**: Formats operating system details.
-- **`Get-LastLoggedInUsers`**: Retrieves a list of the last logged-in users.
-- **`Format-OSDetails`**: Formats operating system installation date and uptime.
-- **`Get-AntivirusStatus`**: Checks and formats the antivirus status.
-- **`Get-PerformanceInfo`**: Gathers and formats CPU and memory usage information.
-- **`Log-SystemInfo`**: Logs the gathered system information to a file.
-- **`Display-SystemInfo`**: Displays the gathered information in a formatted table.

-## Output

-The script generates a log file named `SystemInfoLog_Room_<Room Name>.txt` in the user's Documents folder.
-This file contains all the gathered system information in a structured and readable format.

 ## Notes